Sandman13sq/DmrVBM-blender-to-gms2/README.md

 # CHANGELOG

-## v1.3 BETA December 2023 Update
+## v1.3 January 2024 Update
 - Blender Addon
 	- Addon code condensed to single script
 	- Merged VBM and TRK format into one filetype
 		- VBM files now contain mesh, skeleton, and action data
-		- TRK files are no longer a thing
+		- TRK files are discontinued
+		- VB files remain as raw vertex buffer data
+	- New Export Queues Tab
+		- Define a list of exports to re-export models with one click
+		- Execute multiple file exports with one click
 	- Overhauled UI
 		- All export types (.vb, .vbm, .trk, batched) combined into one operator
 		- More customization options for exports